 - When it is safe to get pregnant again after a miscarriage.?

-Before I answer these questions, it is important for couples to understand what a miscarriage, specifically an early miscarriage is.
-An early pregnancy loss or miscarriage happens usually during the first 8-12 weeks of the pregnancy, but some physicians extend this period up to 20 weeks.
+It is important for couples to understand what a miscarriage is, specifically an early miscarriage.
+Most miscarriages happen usually during the first 8-12 weeks of the pregnancy, but by definition, it extends up to 20 weeks.

 Fertility equals ovulation, and ovulation can be expected within 4-6 weeks after a pregnancy loss, though it can occur as early as 2 weeks after the loss.
 Fertility, therefore, begins as early as 2 weeks after a loss.

 In the past, doctors suggested for patients to wait at least 3 months after an early pregnancy loss before trying to conceive and get pregnant.
 But recent studies have confirmed that women who wait 3 months or less after a loss had higher live birth rates when compared to women who waited longer, notably if the wait was over 12 months then fecundability decreased significantly when compared to waiting 0-3 or 3-6 months.